Investors Fleeing Risk to Embrace Gold

 Gold has endured more than its share of abuse over the years.
-Several years ago, in a Seeking Alpha column, research analyst Jason Schwarz thumbed his nose at the precious metal, labeling it “economically irrelevant.”
+Research analyst Jason Schwarz thumbed his nose at the precious metal, labeling it “economically irrelevant.”

 If that weren’t enough, many seasoned investors still quote Warren Buffett’s simplistic characterization: “It doesn’t do anything but sit there and look at you.”
 And let’s not forget the great economist John Maynard Keynes, who slapped gold with its most legendary insult, referring to it as a “barbarous relic.”